flutter/samples/game_template/README.md

     flutter run

-This assumes you have an Android emulator, iOS Simulator or a physical device attached.
+This assumes you have an Android emulator, iOS Simulator, or an attached physical device.

 It is often convenient to develop your game as a desktop app.
 For example, you can run `flutter run -d macOS`, and get the same UI